SEAT: Sparse Entity-Aware Tuning for Knowledge Adaptation while Preserving Epistemic Abstention: S parse E ntity- A ware T uning ( ) SEAT

+We now introduce \ourmethod, a simple and principled fine-tuning approach that preserves the base model's abstention behavior on unseen queries while still allowing effective knowledge acquisition.
+Our setting is highly practical: we assume access only to the fine-tuning dataset $\mathcal{D}_{\mathrm{ft}}$, without additional alignment data, explicit epistemic boundary probing, or a separate post-hoc realignment stage.

+First, we introduce sparse updating with a sparsity ratio $\alpha$ that controls the fraction of model parameters that remain frozen during adaptation.
+We apply a binary mask $m \in \{0,1\}^d$ to the parameter vector $\theta \in \mathbb{R}^d$, where $m_i = 1$ indicates that parameter $\theta_i$ is trainable and $m_i = 0$ indicates that it is frozen at its base-model value.
+The effective trainable parameters are therefore restricted to a subset of coordinates, and the update at training step $t$ is

+where $\odot$ denotes the Hadamard product and $\eta$ is the learning rate.
+In principle, the mask can be chosen in various ways, including random, magnitude-based, or importance-based.
+In this paper, we use random masking as a simple and model-agnostic instantiation, while ablate for commonly used alternatives.
+This choice is deliberate: if \ourmethod is effective even under a basic masking scheme, then the method does not depend on a sophisticated parameter-selection heuristic.

+Second, we introduce entity perturbation (EP), an empirical regularizer designed to address local sharpness: reducing inadvertent generalization of learning to `neighboring' but unseen entities.
+This is important in instance-level knowledge adaptation: after learning facts about a specific subject entity, the model should not generalize those facts to semantically similar or token-wise related entities that never appeared in the fine-tuning set.

+Given a fine-tuning dataset $\mathcal{D}_{\text{ft}} = \{x^{(i)}\}_{i=1}^N$, we construct a perturbed dataset $\tilde{\mathcal{D}}$ by replacing the subject entity in each example with a fictitious alternative while keeping the remaining context unchanged.
+The perturbed example is not meant to introduce new knowledge; rather, it creates a nearby input on which the fine-tuned model should continue to behave like the base model.
+Critically, EP imposes \textit{no specific constraints on prompt format} (applies equally to $(s, r, o)$ triples, free-form instructions and others).
+It is highly efficient, requiring only a single perturbed variant per example with a randomized subject entity.
+This makes EP broadly applicable, as virtually all meaningful prompts (e.g., ``Tell me about [subject]'') inherently involve a subject entity central to the prompt's intent.

-Concretely, the regularization minimizes the KL-divergence between the output distributions of the original base model and the fine-tuned model on the perturbed dataset $\tilde{\mathcal{D}}$.
-Let $p_{\text{base}}(y\mid\tilde{x})$ and $p_{\text{SETA}}(y\mid\tilde{x})$ denote the predictive distributions of the base model and SEAT fine-tuned model, respectively.
+We implement EP through a KL-divergence regularization term between the base model and the fine-tuned model on the perturbed dataset $\tilde{\mathcal{D}}$.
+Let $p_{\text{base}}(y\mid\tilde{x})$ and $p_{\text{SEAT}}(y\mid\tilde{x})$ denote the predictive distributions of the base model and the fine-tuned model, respectively.
 The KL-regularization term is defined as: